ging/fiware-idm-deprecated/README.md

 There is a configuration file in /conf/settings.py.example.
 Check the wiki for the details about each option.

 ### Usage
+**right now only localhost command works, dont use keystonehost or horizonhost**
 To see all available commands use
 ```
 fab --list